 See Application Procedures for detailed application procedures.

-All applicants are encouraged to approach academic staff members during or before the application process since no applicants are accepted without a supervisor.
+All applicants must approach academic staff members directly during or before the application process since no applicants are accepted without a supervisor.

 The application deadlines listed here are set by the Department of Microbiology and Immunology and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.